 As a student, you should include your degree and university, hard skills, dream job, academic honors and awards, scholarships, thesis, and achievements that you are proud of.

-Of course, a headline is only half of it, however.
-If you truly want to increase your reach, we recommend using a LinkedIn Automation Tool, like We-Connect.
-You can test the product for 14 days completely free right here.
+Of course, a headline won’t make bad outreach good.
+If you truly want to increase your reach and starting your LinkedIn network seriously, we recommend using a LinkedIn Automation Tool, like We-Connect.
+You can run an outreach campaigns for 14 days completely free.